MinellaPersonalProjects/my-tech-teachings/content/blog/recreate-secret-invasion-website.md

 ```

 Finally, our code is ready to run.
-You can test the new app out by runnin the command `yarn dev`.
+You can test the new app out by running the command `yarn dev`.
+The password for this tutorial is **COWSARECUTE**.

 ## Conclusion